adamimos/epsilon-transformers/scripts/activation_analysis/README_parallel.md

 3. Limit the number of checkpoints with `--max-checkpoints` to reduce processing time
 4. Test with `--dry-run` first to make sure everything is configured correctly
 5. Check logs in the output directory to debug any issues
+6. When using S3, keep your AWS credentials secure and consider using IAM roles

 ## Creating a Run List